Article

 Watchlists & Portfolio Tracking Users Trust (Fintech Checklist)

-Portfolio tools are deceptively hard: users will forgive a lot, but they won't forgive "wrong numbers".
+Portfolio tools are deceptively hard: users may forgive slower UX and missing features, but they rarely forgive incorrect numbers.

 If you get portfolio and watchlist tracking right, you unlock:

-Here's a practical product + UX checklist you can use to design and ship it.
+Here is a practical product + UX checklist you can use to design, ship, and scale portfolio tools users trust and rely on.

 Core features (baseline)